adamcsvarga/metaphor-detection/README.md

 # Automatic Metaphorical Phrase Detection
 ## Created by Adam Varga, 2014

 This tool was used for experimenting with the automatic detection of metaphorical and/or idiomatic phrases in texts.
-The program calculates constructs a full weighted graph for each sentence (the words being its nodes), where the weight is the [Google Distance](https://en.wikipedia.org/wiki/Normalized_Google_distance) between two words, which serves as an automatic semantic distance measure.
+The program constructs a full weighted graph for each sentence (the words being its nodes), where the weight is the [Google Distance](https://en.wikipedia.org/wiki/Normalized_Google_distance) between two words, which serves as an automatic semantic distance measure.
 This version operated on an offline corpus, i. e. downloaded webpages.